maltebp/CppHashMap/notes.md

 ## **The core problem:**

-If use a simple array, and we insert an element with hash `n` then we have to allocate memory for all elements from `0` to `n`.
+If we use a simple array, and we insert an element with hash `n` then we have to allocate memory for all elements from `0` to `n`.
 This will leave much unused memory.

-In general, implementing a hash map is a **space-time** trade-off.

 ## Solving the problem